xMIL: Insightful Explanations for Multiple Instance Learning in Histopathology: Experiments and results

-Table \ref{tab:toy_experiments} displays the test AUROC scores of the two models across datasets, demonstrating that the models solve the tasks successfully, though to varying degrees, along with the performances of the explanation methods.
-We find that \method consistently outperformed other explanation approaches across MIL models and datasets.
+Table \ref{tab:toy_experiments} displays the test AUROC scores of the three models across datasets, demonstrating that the models solve the tasks to varying degrees, alongside the performances of the explanation methods.
+We find that \method outperformed the other explanation approaches across MIL models and datasets in all but one setting.
 It reached particularly high AUPRC-2 scores in the 4-Bags and Pos-Neg datasets while being most robust in the more difficult Adjacent Pairs setting.
-Attention suffered significantly from the presence of positive and negative evidence, which it cannot distinguish by design.
+Attention severely suffered from the presence of positive and negative evidence, which it cannot distinguish by design.
+While IG performed comparably to \method for AttnMIL models, it was inferior for TransMIL.
+Notably, the test AUROC of AddMIL was worse in all settings, resulting in explanations that are not competitive with the post-hoc explanation methods on AttnMIL and TransMIL.
+This supports our point that AddMIL may not perform competitively in difficult prediction tasks.
 The single perturbation method provided good explanations in the Pos-Neg setting, where numbers have a fixed evidence score irrespective of the other instances in the bag.
-However, in 4-Bags and Adjacent Pairs the method's performance decreased, as it always assigns the same score to the same instance regardless of the bag context.
+However, in 4-Bags and Adjacent Pairs, the method's performance decreased, as it always assigns the same score to the same instance regardless of the bag context.
 In contrast, \method is both context-sensitive and identifies positive and negative instances.
-Since these aspects are common features of many real-world histopathological datasets, we conclude that our method is the only suitable approach for such complex settings.
+Since we expect that these aspects are common features of many real-world histopathological datasets, we conclude that our method is the only suitable approach for such complex settings.